JOEMan90/EntityFramework.Docs/entity-framework/core/performance/efficient-updating.md

 context.SaveChanges();
 ```

 The above loads a blog from the database, changes its name, and then adds two new blogs; to apply this, two SQL INSERT statements and one UPDATE statement are sent to the database.
-Rather than sending them one by one, as Blog instances are added, EF Core tracks these changes internally, and executes them in a single roundtrip when <xref:Microsoft.EntityFrameworkContext.DbContext.SaveChanges> is called.
+Rather than sending them one by one, as Blog instances are added, EF Core tracks these changes internally, and executes them in a single roundtrip when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.

 The number of statements that EF batches in a single roundtrip depends on the database provider being used.
 For example, performance analysis has shown batching to be generally less efficient for SQL Server when less than 4 statements are involved.
 Similarly, the benefits of batching degrade after around 40 statements for SQL Server, so EF Core will by default only execute up to 42 statements in a single batch, and execute additional statements in separate roundtrips.